apache/openserverless-site/content/en/docs/tutorial/notify-message/_index.md

                 enctype="application/x-www-form-urlencoded"> <-- new
 ```

-Don’t forget to re-upload the web folder with `ops web upload web/`.
+Don’t forget to re-upload the web folder with `ops util upload web/`.

 Now try to fill out the form again and press send!
 It will execute the
 sequence and you will receive the message from your Slack App.